DECEMBER 2008 PACKAGE: BRIEFING NOTES

 > Trade facilitation negotiations

-Trade and environment — Stronger links between trade and environment back to top
+Trade and environment — Stronger links between trade and environment

 At Doha, members agreed to negotiate on greater market opening in environmental goods and services; on the relationship between WTO rules and trade obligations set out in multilateral environmental agreements (MEAs) and on the exchange of information between those institutions.